-- As an Intervention Service we use evidence-based interventions that aim to repair psychological damage and brain damage caused by traumatic experiences, through emotionally regulating, playful and enriched interactions. - In our Intervention Service the emotional well-being, and emotional regulation, of staff is treated as highly important to prevent burn-out, stress-related absence, or leaving the profession through stress-related illness, secondary trauma and/or feeling blamed or undervalued. - We recognise that, if possible, sometimes staff may need 'time out', for example to go for a short walk, or to have a 'change of face' for the child for the staff member's own wellbeing, giving time to take the space they need to reflect and rejuvenate which supports the release of natural anti-stress and pro-social neurochemicals (opioids and oxytocin). - Relational interventions specifically designed to bring down stress hormone levels (e.g. from toxic to tolerable) in vulnerable children, enabling them to feel calm, soothed and safe.
+- As a school we use evidence-based interventions that aim to repair psychological damage and brain damage caused by traumatic experiences, through emotionally regulating, playful and enriched interactions. - In our school the emotional well-being, and emotional regulation, of staff is treated as highly important to prevent burn-out, stress-related absence, or leaving the profession through stress-related illness, secondary trauma and/or feeling blamed or under-valued. - We recognise that sometimes staff may need 'time out', for example to go for a short walk, or to have a 'change of face' for the student for the staff member's own wellbeing, giving time to take the space they need to reflect and rejuvenate which supports the release of natural antistress and pro-social neurochemicals (opioids and oxytocin). - Relational interventions specifically designed to bring down stress hormone levels (e.g. from toxic to tolerable) in vulnerable children, enabling them to feel calm, soothed and safe.
 These may be through sandplay or art therapy, through talking with a named emotionally available adult, through physical activity, through work with our therapy animals, or another sensory or wellbeing intervention.